-Key Assumptions Group Date of the most recent acturial valuation Value of the technical provisions at latest valuation date £ million Value of the assets at latest valuation date £ million Discount rate Price Inflation (RPI) p.a.
-Price Inflation (CPI) p.a.
+Key Assumptions Group Date of the most recent acturial valuation Value of the technical provisions at latest valuation date the assets at latest Price Inflation (RPI) p. a.
+Price Inflation (CPI) p. a.
 Pension Increase rates p.a.
 Salary increase rates p.a.
-Post-retirement mortality based on standard actuarial mortality tables (Sk = smoothing parameters, A = mortality improvements) UKPN 31-Mar-19 4,077 3,667 plus additional amount BOE fixed interest and index- linked gilt yield curves at the valuation date.
-RPI price inflation assumption allowing for the maximum and minimum (5% and 0%) according to the provisions in the Group's Rules.
-RPI inflation + 1.0% Males: Tables S3NMA, S3NMA_H and S3DMA (for males ill health males and widowers respectively) in line with the CMI 2018 projections (Sk = 7.5) with a long-term improvements rate of 1.5%.
-Females: Tables S3NFA, S3NFA_H and S3DFA (for females, ill health females and widows respectively) ir line with the CMI 2018 projections (Sk = 7.5) with a long term improvements rate of 1.5%.
-Uniper 31-Mar-19 500 474 +2.0% BOE fixed interest and index- linked gilt yield curves at the valuation date.
-RPI inflation assumption at the valuation date less 1.1%.
-CPI price inflation assumption allowing for the maximum and minimum according to the provisions in the Group's Rules.
-CPI + 0.5% Males: Tables S3PMA with a scaling factor of 97%.
-Females: Tables S3PFA with a scaling factor of 100%.
-UU plc 31-Mar-18 504 474 +0.3% RPI yield curve derived from the gilt market at the valuation date.
+Post-retirement mortality based on standard actuarial mortality tables (Sk = smoothing parameters, A = mortality improvements) Future Deficit Contributions United Utilities plo 31-Mar-21 490 498 +0.3% RPI yield curve derived from the gilt market at the valuation date.
+RPI inflation assumption at the valuation date less 0.9%, p.a. up to 2030 and 0.1% p.a. thereafter.
 RPI or CPI price inflation assumption allowing for the maximum and minimum according to the provisions in the Group's Rules.
 RPI price inflation assumption.
-Males: Table S2PMA (with a scaling factor of 100%) with future improvements in line with CMI projections (Sk = 7.5) with a long-term improvement rate of 1.75% p.a.
-Females: Table S2PFA (with a scaling factor of 100%) with future improvements in line with CMI projections (Sk = 7.5) with a long-term improvement rate of 1.75% p.a.
-WPD 31-Mar-19 2,694 2,423 +3.45% BOE fixed interest and index- linked gilt yield curves at the valuation date.
+Males: Table S3PMA (with a scaling factor of 105%) with future improvements in line with CMI projections with a smoothing parameter of 7.07.5, an A parameter of 0.25% and a long term improvement rate of 1.75% pa.
+Females: Table S3PFA_M (with a scaling factor of 105%) with future improvements in line with CMI projections with a smoothing parameter of 7.07.5, an A parameter of 0.25% and a long term improvement rate of 1.75% pa.
+Western Power 31-M Distribution 31-Mar-19 2,694 2,423 +3.45% BOE fixed interest and index-linked gilt yield curves at the valuation date.
 RPI inflation assumption at the valuation date less 0.75% RPI or CPI price inflation assumption allowing for the maximum and minimum according to the provisions in the Group's Rules.
-RPI + 0.5% Males: Table S2PMA (with a scaling factors of 100% to 90%) with future improvements in line with CMI 2018 projections (Sk = 7.0, A = 0.5%) with a long-term improvement rate of 1.5% p.a.
-Females: Table S2PFA (with a scaling factors of 100% to 90%) with future improvements in line with CMI 2018 projections (Sk = 7.0, A = 0.5%) with a long-term improvement rate of 1.5% p.a.
-VII Crouns the Drainstad Urit act urial mathed the Projected Unit act ield curve at the valuation
+Males: Table S2PMA (with a scaling factors of 100% to 90%) with future improvements in line with CMI 2018 projections (Sk = 7.0, A = 0.5%) with a long-term improvement rate of 1.5% p. a. €18.0m p. a. until 30 November 2024 Females: Table S2PFA (with a scaling factors of 100% to 30%) with future improvements in line with CMI 2018 projections (Sk = 7.0, A = 0.5%) with a long-term improvement rate of 1.5% p.a.